I'll admit it: I love winning. When I lose in sports, I lose sleep also. I stay up thinking about what I could have done differently.

 God has always loved humility.
 Always.
 And He generously pours out His grace on those who are humble.
 View your arguments with your spouse in this light.
 It doesn't matter what he said or what he did.
 The question is whether you want to experience God's opposition or His grace.
 Is it more important for you to be right?
 Or to do what's right?

-Adapted by permission from You and Me Forever, ©2014, by Francis and Lisa Chan, Claire Love Publishing.
+Adapted by permission from You and Me Forever.
+Copyright © 2014 by Francis and Lisa Chan.
+Used with permission of Claire Love Publishing.
 All rights reserved.